MS SQL Server GETDATE Function

 The example of using GETDATE() with INSERT statement

-In a situation where your table needs current date and time as entering records, you may use the GETDATE() function for the columns with datetime type.
+In a situation where your table needs the current date and time as entering records, you may use the GETDATE() function for the columns with datetime type.

-See the example below where an INSERT statement is used for entering the records in sto_orders.
-For the demo, the sto_orders store’s order information entered by an employee as the order is taking place.
-So, using the DATETIME() for order date and time makes sense:
+For the demo, the sto_orders store’s order information is entered by an employee as the order is taking place.

-The INSERT/DATETIME query:
+The INSERT/DateTime query:

 INSERT INTO sto_orders